What we do

-LFUCG operations span facilities at 166 locations, six public pools, two wastewater treatment plants, 76 pump stations and 449 traffic lights.
-In addition, the city leases approximately 33,000 streetlights and 6,900 fire hydrants.
-All at an annual cost of more than $19,000,000 in gas-water-electric utilities.
+LFUCG operations span facilities at 166 locations, six public pools, two wastewater treatment plants, 76 pump stations and 455 traffic lights.
+In addition, the city leases approximately 33,000 streetlights and 7,000 fire hydrants.
+All at an annual cost of more than $19,800,000 in gas-water-electric utilities.

 Each month we review over 1,390 utility bills to compare current use and cost against historical data using EnergyCAP software.
 The software’s ability to make comparisons against historical data is a valuable timesaver for spotting outlier behavior and sharing information with end users.

 The Energy Initiatives Section is also responsible for the building automation servers that control heating and cooling equipment in LFUCG’s larger facilities.
-Combining this information with utility data yields a deeper understanding of building operation which helps identify opportunities for water and energy savings.
+Combining this information with utility data yields a deeper understanding of building operation to help us identify opportunities for water and energy savings.

 The Energy Initiatives Section hosts regular meetings of the city’s Energy Team.
 The meetings provide an opportunity to share ideas, report problems and coordinate project activities with other divisions.
 The collaboration has been very successful.
-Outlier reports and facility benchmarks are guiding strategic plans for building retrofits, energy efficiency criteria is being used in procurement specifications for new equipment and capital construction projects, and continual rate comparisons are finding less expensive options for utility accounts.
-All of which save taxpayer dollars.
+Outlier reports and facility benchmarks are guiding strategic plans for building retrofits, energy efficiency criteria are being used in procurement specifications for new equipment and capital construction projects, and continual rate comparisons are finding less expensive options for utility accounts.
+All of which saves taxpayer dollars.